 - Renter-occupied households make up 42% of the total occupied housing units in Greensboro.

 - Neighborhoods in Greensboro with the lowest rents include Bryson Ridge, Cone Mills, and East Bessemer where rents average $822 per month.

 - Neighborhoods in Greensboro with the highest rents include Lindley Park, Starmount Forest, and Sunset Hills where the average monthly rents are $1,586.

 Two of the most critical factors to consider when choosing a real estate market to invest in are the potential for appreciation and the strength of the rental market.
 To help analyze these criteria, real estate investors can review a market’s historic change in home prices and the affordability of buying vs. renting.

-Each quarter the FHA releases up-to-date data on the change in home prices for all markets across the U.S. The most recent FHA 2019 Q3 House Price Index report for the Greensboro-High Point shows:
+Each month Freddie Mac’s House Price Index (FMHPI) report lists up-to-date data on the change in home prices for all markets across the U.S. The most recent FMHPI from Freddie Mac for the Greensboro-High Point MSA shows:

 The National Association of Realtors (NAR) publishes a Housing Affordability Index (HAI) that compares how affordable buying a house is in all markets across the U.S. The NAR uses a baseline index number of 100, then ranks each real estate market above or below 100.
 The higher a market is above 100, the more affordable it is to purchase a home.

 Based on the NAR’s latest report, the HAI for the Greensboro-High Point MSA was 196.2 in 2018, the most recent year available.
 This means that the median family has a little less than twice the income needed to purchase a median priced, single-family resale home in the Greensboro metro area.